ulumbagas/food_data-cleaning/README.md

     <img width="90%" src="https://github.com/ulumbagas/food_data-cleaning/assets/58242856/8b55a11f-ffd6-4dcf-af83-6b5355163e66">
 </p>
 <br/>
-After identifying the data in the comfort_food column, I found some inconsistencies that needed to be fixed such as 'mac and cheese','mac & cheese','mac n cheese' I will fix to 'macaroni & cheese' to make it more consistent. <br/>
+After identifying the data in the comfort_food column, I found some inconsistencies that needed to be fixed such as 'mac and cheese' to 'macaroni & cheese', 'burgers' to 'burger', 'chinese food' to 'chinese' we will fix to make it more consistent. <br/>

 ```
 UPDATE food